Autism & ADHD Assessments

 What Does an Assessment Involve?

-Our assessments are conducted by experienced Clinical Psychologists who specialise in neurodivergence.
-The assessment process focuses on recognising and validating your lived experience and embracing neurodiversity as a valuable and natural variation in human functioning.
+Our assessments are conducted by expert Clinical Psychologists who specialise in neurodivergence.
+The assessment process focuses on recognising and validating your lived experience and exploring your unique patterns of strengths and differences.
 The process typically involves:

-- An initial assessment appointment to discuss your experiences and the benefits of exploring a full diagnostic assessment
+• An initial consultation appointment to discuss your experiences and the benefits of exploring a full diagnostic assessment

-- Validated screening tools and questionnaires to assess for ASD and/or ADHD traits
+• Validated screening tools and questionnaires to assess for autism and/or ADHD traits

-We aim to provide you with a comprehensive understanding of your unique pattern of strengths and differences, helping you make informed decisions about what supports or accommodations might benefit you moving forward.
+We aim to provide you with a comprehensive understanding of your experiences, helping you make informed decisions about what supports or accommodations might benefit you moving forward.

 Support after your assessment